dmitriz/issue-labeler/PLAN.md

 - Consider a `TEST_API_MODE=record` mode to auto-capture real responses and store them for later use.
 - Useful if mocking is too costly or if coverage is hard to write manually.
+- Benefits of record mode:
+  - Reduces manual effort by automatically capturing real API interactions without hand-coding mocks
+  - Improves test coverage with realistic data patterns that might be missed in manual mocks
-- Benefits include reduced manual effort in creating mock data, more realistic test scenarios, improved test coverage, and easier maintenance as API changes can be re-recorded rather than manually updated.
+  - Eases maintenance as API changes can be re-recorded rather than manually updated
+  - Captures edge cases that might be difficult to anticipate when writing mocks manually
+  - Provides consistent test data across development environments
 - Recommended libraries:
   - nock's recording feature: `nock.recorder.rec()`
   - @pollyjs/core for more advanced recording and replay features